danielsantander/cyberdev/kali-linux/docs/08_permissions.md

 -  value is not universal to all users on the system, each user can set a personal default `umask` value for the files and directories in their personal `.profile` file.
 -  change the `umask` value, edit the `/home/<username>/.profile` file.

-*Example*: If the default permissions for a new file is `666`, and the default permissions for a new directories are `777`, with `unmask` set to `022`, the new permissions for a new file will be `644` (022 subtracted from 666), and the new permissions for a new directory will be `755` (022 subtracted from 777).
+*Example*: If the default permissions for a new files are `666`, and the default permissions for new directories are `777`, with `unmask` set to `022`, the new permissions for files will be `644` (022 subtracted from 666), and the new permissions for directories will be `755` (022 subtracted from 777).
 ```bash
 # note the umask value for this user
 $ umask